uluturki/social-annotate/README.md

 # twitter_annotate
-Helps annotating twitter users by bringin everything in a single screen and keeping records straight.
+Helps annotating social media content and users by bringin everything in a single screen and keeping records straight.

 # Going public, v1.0 soon!
 We are looking for potential user scenarios/stories so we can support them properly.
 If you have a use case, or suggestions, let us know!
+Instagram support will be live with v1.0 as well.
 If you would like to contribute, check out the issues and let us know if you see anything you like.

 You can find latest screenshots from our tests below.